Ennosigaeon/xautoml/Improvements.md

 - Ensemble overview at top
 - More details in performance overview (more bars)
 - Explain more feature in tooltips, e.g. ctrl+click, time slider, select HP name, ...
+- Ctrl+Click should scroll to correct position
+- Add tooltip to table headers to explain columns